Shoaib-33/Multilabel-TV-Series-Classifier/README.md

 ## Model Deployment

 I deployed the compressed model on HuggingFace Spaces using a Gradio App.
 The implementation is available in the deployment folder.
-You can explore the live demo by visiting[here](https://huggingface.co/spaces/Shoaib-33/Mutilabel-Tv-Series-Classifier).
+You can explore the live demo by visiting [here](https://huggingface.co/spaces/Shoaib-33/Mutilabel-Tv-Series-Classifier).
 The deployment notebooks and app are available in `Deployment`

 <img src = "images/huggingface.png" width="900" height="400">